Meunier6969/Project-L3-S5-Smart-Library/README.md

 - Historical
 - Educational

-An optional AI-driven book recommendation system is included to enhance the user experience.
+An optional AI-driven book recommendation system is integrated to enhance user experience.

 ---